andot/hprose/src/go/README.md

 }
 </pre>

-You can publish multi-valued functions/methods, the multi-valued result will be automatically convert to an array result.
+You can publish multi-valued functions/methods, the multi-valued result will be automatically converted to an array result.

 ### Http Client ###